How You Determine Your Rate

 - The Size of your Retirement Bucket™: the amount of money you’ve accumulated over your lifetime to draw from to provide this supplemental income, and

-The good news for you is that I’ve outlined how you can determine your level of dependence using steps one and two of The Relaxing Retirement Formula™ over the previous month.
+The good news for you is that I’ve outlined how you can determine your level of dependence using steps one and two of The Relaxing Retirement Formula™ over the last few weeks.

 Have you done your homework?
 If not, and you want to confidently spend what you’ve taken your entire life to accumulate without fear, I can’t urge you enough to take these initial steps.